Wattle Downs: Education

+Wattle Downs is within the secondary school zone for Te Haikura a Kiwa, the area is also served by long-standing dedicated bus services that transport many local secondary students to out-of-zone and private schools, notably Rosehill College, Howick College and ACG Strathallan.

 Recreation

+The Wattle Downs Path is a 7km shared path that follows the waterfront around the peninsula and links numerous esplanade reserves in the area.
+The path includes views over Waimahia Creek and Pahurehure Inlet towards Conifer Grove, Weymouth and Karaka.
+A footbridge across the Papakura Stream linking Wattle Downs to the newly established suburb of Waiata Shores has been proposed.

+Notable parks include Tington Park, which includes a playground, basketball / volleyball court, and a rugby field.

+Wattle Downs Golf Course

 The Wattle Downs Golf Course is a 9-hole golf course nestled in the middle of the suburb.

 It was opened on 21 July 1979 during the early stages of the suburb's development and was co-designed by New Zealand professional golfer Sir Bob Charles.

-The Wattle Downs Path is a 7km shared path that follows the waterfront around the peninsula and links numerous reserves in the area.
-The path includes views over Waimahia Creek and Pahurehure Inlet towards Conifer Grove, Weymouth and Karaka.

-Reserves in the area include Wattle Downs Esplanade Reserve, Wattle Farm Ponds Reserve, Tington Wetlands Reserve, and Kauri Point Reserve.

-A footbridge across the Papakura Stream linking Wattle Downs to the newly established suburb of Waiata Shores has been proposed.

-There are 4 playgrounds scattered around the suburb.

-Wattle Farm Ponds Reserve
+Wattle Farm Ponds

 The ponds at Wattle Farm Ponds Reserve were established in the 1960s.
 They were previously sewage treatment ponds serving the Manurewa district before being decommissioned in 1967 after the completion of the Mangere Treatment Plant.
 The reserve now contains a large wastewater pumping station and pumps most sewage from Manurewa into the Mangere Treatment Plant through the Southern Interceptor.

 After the sewage ponds were decommissioned, the Manukau City Council acquired the land to be developed as Wattle Farm Reserve.
 The Northern Maritime Model Society, a model boating club, was established at the ponds in 1969.

-The two ponds now act as a freshwater cleansing system to take the silt from the runoff of the Papakura and Waimahia streams before it flows into the Manukau Harbour.
+The two ponds now act as a freshwater cleansing system to take the silt from the runoff of the Waimahia stream before it flows into the Manukau Harbour.
 The main pond is between 0.6m deep at the jetty end, to 1.6m at the far end by the tide gate.
 A $3.5 million improvement project of the reserve commenced throughout 2017-2018, and improved water quality and sediment management, new recreational facilities were also built.
 The ponds are used for radio-controlled boating, model yachting, waka ama racing.